 As halftime nears, the U.S. Bank card pulls away from the Discover it, in part because of the 2% bonus category and in part because of the $150 intro bonus earned after spending $500 on purchases in the first 90 days.

 It appears that U.S. Bank Cash+ Visa Signature has no intention of backing down as its lead grows when play resumes in the second half.
-As the bonus categories on Discover it Cash Back rotate throughout the year, you may find that not all bonus categories align with your spending.
-As a result, you may not always be able to put that 5% rewards rate to use, and earn the standard 1% cash back on other purchases .
+As the bonus categories on Discover it Cash Back rotate throughout the year (enrollment required), you may find that not all bonus categories align with your spending.
+As a result, you may not always be able to put that 5% rotating categories rewards rate to use (on up to $1,500 in combined spending per quarter and then 1%), and earn the standard 1% cash back on other purchases .

 At this point in the game, U.S. Bank Cash+ Visa Signature has a significant lead.
 It’s not until Discover’s Cashback Match™ kicks in that we have a competitive game.
-As the final seconds of the game tick off the clock, Discover’s bonus cap ($1,500 quarterly) becomes a factor — the rewards rate drops to 1%.
+As the final seconds of the game tick off the clock, Discover’s 5% bonus cap on rotating categories (on up to $1,500 in combined spending per quarter, activation required, then 1%) becomes a factor — the rewards rate drops to 1%.
 Thanks to its flexible bonus categories, higher cap on bonus earning, and supplementary 2% bonus category, the U.S. Bank Cash+ Visa Signature delivers our first big upset in the cash back region.

 (#3) Chase Freedom Unlimited® vs. (#6) Chase Freedom®